Best trails in Franklin-Gordon Wild Rivers National Park

 Which trail has the most elevation gain in Franklin-Gordon Wild Rivers National Park?

-If you're looking for elevation gain, Franklin-Gordon Wild Rivers National Park has you covered.
-Frenchman's Cap Trail boasts the most elevation gain with 8,234 ft of total ascent.
-The park's runner-up is Lake Rhona via Rasselas Track, which will get you 4,078 ft of elevation gain.
+Frenchman's Cap Trail has the most elevation gain with 8,631 ft of total ascent.
+The park's runner-up is Lake Rhona via Rasselas Track, which has 4,078 ft of elevation gain.

 Are there camping trails available in Franklin-Gordon Wild Rivers National Park?